 If you think you need specialist advice on how to help, call the Depression Helpline 0800 111 757 or contact your local Mental Health Services.

 It might seem small, but just doing things together, being there and staying connected can be a big help.

 Often when people are feeling bad they don’t want to go out and do anything.
 Everything feels just too hard.
 So encouraging them to do something with you is a great support.
-It could be something small like watching funny video clips on line, listening to music, going for a walk or window-shopping.
+It could be something small like watching funny video clips, listening to music, going for a walk or window-shopping.
 Think about something you both like to do.

 There are different things you can do, depending on who you’re trying to help:

 If you are the main support person for someone going through depression or anxiety it can be rewarding, but it is challenging too.
 It could take a while for them to get through it, which is why it’s really important to look after yourself.

 It’s really important to make sure you have support (tautoko) for yourself when you are supporting someone else, as it can take a lot out of you.
 Talking to others who are in a similar situation may be helpful.
 You need to care for your own wellbeing as well as the person you are caring for, and feel OK about this.
 Make time and space to look after yourself.
 Make sure you find opportunities to relax, have fun and take a break when you need it.
 Talking to others who are in a similar situation may be helpful.
 Think about contacting a support network.
 Exercise and sleep are also critical.